Star vs. the Forces of Evil: Critical reception

 Star vs. the Forces of Evil has received positive reviews from critics.

 Kevin Johnson of The A.V.
-Club gave the pilot episode a B+, saying that the show was something children could have a lot of fun with, noting how the show follows current trends in western animation "towards large-eyed characters and quirky visual trends".
+Club gave the pilot episode a B+, saying that the show was something children could have a lot of fun with, noting how the show follows current trends in American animation "towards large-eyed characters and quirky visual trends".
 Johnson stated that Star vs. the Forces of Evil "excels on wild, silly, and clever set-pieces to bring the laughs and action", but expected that adult viewers won't get much out of it.

 In reviewing episodes from the first season, Marcy Cook of The Mary Sue described the show as a blend of others such as Invader Zim and a sanitized Ren & Stimpy, with great appeal to tween and teen girls as well some laugh out loud moments for adults.
 She said, "[I]t's really cool to see a girl who is into cuteness and rainbows also kick-ass and enjoy it".
 Cook was bothered by the short episodes that made the plot seem rushed or underdeveloped, and criticised Marco's retconned personality from the pilot episode where he was a safety conscious kid to the series where he was a martial arts fight seeker.
 Caitlin Donovan of entertainment website Epicstream listed it among her top 10 animated series of 2015.
 She found the first few episodes to be "a little rough for me, like the show was trying too hard to be funny and weird", but that the show got better with character development and relationship building, with "a really dramatic, high-tension finale to the first season".

-The first season holds a 100% approval rating on Rotten Tomatoes based on 5 critic reviews, with an average rating of 7.00/10.
+The first seasons holds a 100% approval rating on Rotten Tomatoes based on 5 critic reviews, with an average rating of 7.00/10.